Observational Constraints and Preheating in Cuscuton Inflation: Introduction

 \section{Introduction}

 A successful scenario for solving shortcomings of the hot Big Bang model and providing a mechanism for creating the primordial density perturbation is based on the accelerated expansion of the early universe driven by a scalar field known as inflaton.
-This scenario is the cosmic inflation \cite{Guth:1980zm, Linde:1981mu, Albrecht:1982wi}.
+This scenario is the cosmic inflation \cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu, Albrecht:1982wi}.
+Notice that the pioneer work \cite{Starobinsky:1980te}, where the first full and internally self-consistent inflationary model with the graceful exit from inflation to the final radiation dominated state was developed in the $R+R^2$ modified gravity, which remains viable by now.
 In principle, the cosmic inflation can be achieved by introducing an additional degree of freedom, e.g., inflaton, in the universe.
-Hence, the cosmic inflation can also be realized in modified theories of gravity such as the scalar-tensor theories of gravity or $f(R)$ gravity due to the existence of a scalar degree of freedom for gravity in these theories (see e.g. \cite{Sebastiani:2015kfa}).
+Hence, the cosmic inflation can also be realized in modified theories of gravity such as the scalar-tensor theories of gravity or $f(R)$ gravity \cite{Starobinsky:1980te} due to the existence of a scalar degree of freedom for gravity in these theories, (see also review articles, e.g., \cite{Sotiriou:2008rp,DeFelice:2010aj}).

 Usually, the modification of the theories of gravity can be done by adding extra degrees of freedom to gravitational interaction in the General relativity (GR) \cite{Fujii2009}.
 However, there are many attempts to construct a class of minimally modified theories of gravity in which the degrees of freedom for gravity are two tensorial modes similar to GR \cite{cov, Mukohyama:17, Mukohyama:19, DeFelice:2020eju, Gao:20}.
 This class of theories could be constructed by breaking the temporal diffeomorphism invariance of GR.
 Cosmology in these theories has been investigated in \cite{Aoki:2018brq, Aoki:20, jk}.
 A possible form of minimally modified theories of gravity is the cuscuton theory \cite{Afshordi:2006ad, Afshordi:2007yx} which is constructed by adding a minimally coupled scalar field to GR.
 To keep the total degrees of freedom unchanged, the scalar field namely the cuscuton field has to be a non-dynamical field in the unitary gauge.
 However, the existence of the cuscuton field alters the constraint equation of GR and the dispersion relation of the field coupled to the cuscuton.